alexandru/copilot-config/README.md

 ### Choose a configuration preset

-The [copilot-switch](./bin/copilot-switch.js) utility is for quickly switching between multiple setting presents (e.g., multiple sets of models assigned to your agents).
+The [copilot-switch](./bin/copilot-switch.js) utility is for quickly switching between multiple setting presets (e.g., multiple sets of models assigned to your agents).

 ```sh
 # Example: